-Step 5: Complete Pre-Upgrade steps for upgrades to CDP Private Cloud Base
+Step 5: Complete Pre-Upgrade steps for upgrades to Cloudera Private Cloud Base

 Steps to complete before upgrading CDH to CDP.